Law

 • A C.V.

 • Writing Sample: Should be approximately 10-30 pages long.
 It must be your own original writing.
 It should be reasoned scholarly or professional work that serves to demonstrate to a committee of professors that you have a well-developed capacity for writing, analysis and research.
 It may be published or unpublished.
 Do not submit writing that you co-authored with someone else: application files relying on co-authored work will be treated as incomplete.
+Be prepared to explain in your application the circumstances under which you wrote it.
 Do not submit any material that is confidential or to which others might have claims of privilege, e.g. confidential or privileged memoranda prepared for clients or employers.

 Reference letters